kevoree/kevoree-cpp/README.md

 # KevC++

-The KevC++ project aims to offers runtime of kevoree for native application and helping you to develop your adaptable software from embedded devices!
+The KevC++ project aims to offers runtime of kevoree for native application and helping you to develop your adaptable software for embedded devices!
 Select the download for your platform below to try it !
 KevC++ is open source project LGPL v3.